 A Child Safeguarding Statement is a written statement that specifies the service being provided and the principles and procedures to be observed in order to ensure, as far as practicable, that a child availing of the service is safe from harm.
 Upon completion, the Child Safeguarding Statement must be shared with all staff members, displayed in a prominent place in the service and made available to parents and guardians, Tusla and members of the public upon request.

 1. MANDATED REPORTING

-In advance of these new legal requirements here are some resources that may be of use to you and your staff:
+Here are some resources that may be of use to you and your staff

 - E-Learning: Introduction to Children First.
 Everyone in the sector including all owners, boards of management and early years staff are being asked to complete this online course which provides introductory information on child protection and mandated reporting.

 This short video that introduces the e-learning module is Facebook/Twitter friendly.
 The video can be found here: https://youtu.be/HjitN5EWQvo.
 It covers what is in the module.

 The E-learning course can be accessed through either of these links : http://www.tusla.ie/children-first/children-first-e-learning-programme.

 - Always Children First Child Protection Training: A note on child protection training.
 The e-learning module is an introductory course on child protection and includes information on mandated reporting.
 In addition to this early years services will continue to be offered child protection training through the Childcare Committees – Always Children First is currently unavailable due to the Pandemic and Public Health Guidelines.
 We will notify providers as soon as this training is available..